gitter-badger/ATD-Techknowledge/source/about.md

 ---
 layout: page
-title: About
+title: About this Project
-subtitle: It's Free!
+subtitle: Developed for ATD Techknowledge
 permalink: /about/
 ---

-This is the base Jekyll theme.
-You can find out more info about customizing your Jekyll theme, as well as basic Jekyll usage documentation at [jekyllrb.com](http://jekyllrb.com/)

-You can find the source code for the Jekyll new theme at: [jekyll-new](https://github.com/jglovier/jekyll-new) You can find the source code for Jekyll at [jekyll](https://github.com/jekyll/jekyll)
+This site was created for the 2016 ATD Techknowledge conference by Cynthia Rich [@crichID](https://github.com/crichID).